MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-sepa-direct-debit.md

 2. In the **Payment Methods** window, on the **Home** tab, in the **New** group, choose **New**.

 3. Set up a payment method.
-Fill in the direct debit\-specific fields as described in the following table.
+Fill in the direct debit-specific fields as described in the following table.

     |FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[bp_tablefield](../ApplicationDesign/includes/bp_tablefield_md.md)] --> -->|FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[bp_tabledescription](../ApplicationDesign/includes/bp_tabledescription_md.md)] --> -->|
     |---------------------------------|---------------------------------------|